 Dr. Holly Silvestri is the Senior Coordinator for Translation, Training and Curriculum for NCI.
 She has experience in the fields of translation and interpretation and is a member of the National Language Service Corps.
 Her working languages are Spanish, French, and English.
 She also runs her own language service provider business and is currently teaching in the undergraduate program for the Translation and Interpretation major in the University of Arizona Spanish department.

-Dawn brings fourteen years of experience as an administrative assistant in an academic setting to her current support position at the National Center for Interpretation.
+Dawn brings fourteen years of experience as an administrative assistant and four years as an accounting assistant in an academic setting to her current support position at the National Center for Interpretation.
 She earned a Bachelor of Arts degree from the University of Iowa in journalism and Spanish with a minor in French.
 She completed a certificate in human relations at Pima Community College in addition to coursework in medical and legal interpretation and translation as well as accounting.